yasarigno/automatisation-script/README.md

 # Create a well-structured python project and its repository on GitHub

-It is a software engineering routine to create a project and put it a remote repository.
-I wrote scripts to automatise this task for python projects.
-These scripts may save your ~10 minutes per project. 🙃
+It is a software engineering routine to create a project and store it a remote repository.
+I have written scripts to automatise this task for python projects.
+These scripts can potentially save you ~10 minutes per project. 🙃

 _TL;DR This is a one-click solution to create a typical python project folder structure and its GitHub repository.
-Check out the image of the folder structure to get a visual idea._
+See the image of the folder structure_

 <div align="center">
 <img src="./content/sample.png" alt="overview" height=400px/>